 - you have a household income of less than £80,000 (outside London) or £90,000 (inside London)

-- you are a first-time buyer, you used to own a home but can’t afford to buy one now or own an existing shared ownership property but are looking to move.
+- you used to own a home but cannot afford to buy one now

 - Being a resident (or employed within) the area for a number of years (usually between 2-5).